|Sam's Toybox Homepage|

 Classic game series that started with Skittle Bowl in the mid 1960s and continued on to what seems like an endless string of "Skittle" games.
 I remember (vaguely) the commercials for the games which starred Don Adams.
 The rights to the games are now owned by Marx which has re-issued a number of them.
 The only skittle game I had in my youth was Skittle Bowl.
 The one game I'm missing and really wish I had in my collection is the Olympic Skittle Bowl, a super-sized version of the original.
 Let me know if you have one you would like to part with.
 There was also a Skittle Baseball game that I'm not overly keen on getting.

 I get a lot of requests for score sheets for bowling games so I made some: Bowling Score Sheet in Excel (21kb) or Bowling Score Sheet in PDF (5kb).
-I've also scanned the Skittle Bowl Instructions for everyone who keeps asking.
+I've also scanned some of the instructions sheets, links below with each game.

 |Item No. 5520 dated 1972.|